Wind Turbine Technician Career Opportunities

 Trade schools offer training in wind turbine technology through comprehensive wind turbine technician programs.
 Graduates will take classes in mechanical, electrical, sales and safety.
 They will learn how to use hand and power tools to troubleshoot problems.

-There is also on the job training for entry level graduates.
+There is also on-the-job training for entry level graduates.
 Many energy companies have extensive training programs to learn from experienced employees.
 New technicians will also learn the specific nuances of the company’s wind turbines.
 There are many different wind turbine manufacturers that use different components.
 Currently, the top manufacturer of wind turbines is Vestas, located in Denmark.
 The biggest U.S. manufacturer of wind turbines is General Electric.
 Although there are standard components and parts, many wind turbines are built with proprietary information.

 Does a career as a wind turbine technician interest you?
 Want to have the power of an entire nation at your fingertips?
-The Wind Turbine Technician Program from MIAT College of Technology provide the hands-on training, practical experience and industry support it takes to pursue a rewarding technical career in just 7 months.
-Wind turbine technicians must inspect and service a turbine’s blades on a regular basis.
+The Wind Turbine Technician program from MIAT College of Technology provides the hands-on training, practical experience and industry support it takes to pursue a rewarding technical career in just seven months.* Wind turbine technicians must inspect and service a turbine’s blades on a regular basis.
 This is done by entering the turbine through the base of the tower and climbing a ladder or riding an elevator up through the tower shaft.
 Depending on the task at hand, technicians may be suspended hundreds of feet in the air!
 When needed, it’s not uncommon for helicopters to raise wind turbine technicians up to the desired working height.

 MIAT’s goal is to produce graduates who are in the top echelon of their initial on-the-job training due to the foundational knowledge they receive at MIAT.
 To learn more about Energy Technology career training and to explore if MIAT is right for you, fill out the form on this page.